phorks/phork-blazor-reactivity/docs/DETAILS.md

 ## Implementing IReactiveComponent

 If your component has a direct base type other than the default `ComponentBase` and you are not able to make the direct base type inherit from `ReactiveComponentBase` you can still use reactivity in your component by implementing `IReactiveComponent`.
+(Provided that `ComponentBase` is still an indirect base type of the component.)

 Modify _YourComponent.razor.cs_ this way (if there is no cs file you can still add these functionalities in the Razor file):